top of page

 Choosing Each Month’s Story

+Every letter begins with a single question: What piece of history deserves to be explored this month?
 Some months explore great centers of knowledge like Baghdad, Timbuktu, or Al-Andalus.
 Others uncover the stories of forgotten inventors, explorers, and libraries that helped shape the world.
 Each topic is chosen to spark curiosity, connection, and pride — reminding readers that Islamic history is full of adventure, creativity, and wonder.
-Every letter connects to the next, following Aali, our curious traveler, as he journeys from one place to another — each destination inspiring the next, weaving all the stories into one continuous voyage through time.

 Where Inspiration Comes From